 Iranian of the Year

-The following are comments in favor of various individuals as the
+The following are comments in favor of the dissidents - in particular

-Iranian of the year.
-Each comment is from a different person.
-Names have
+(25 percent) in The Iranian survey.
+Each comment is from a different

 to the Iranian of the Year main index